Hope for peace as Ethiopia backs down in Eritrea standoff - Journal du Cameroun

 Since taking office in April, Abiy has been under pressure to maintain years of rapid economic growth while addressing unrest over the EPRDF’s authoritarian one-party rule.

-This week, as well as announcing the unilateral detente with Eritrea, Abiy lifted the latest state of emergency imposed to quell anti-government protests, and permitted for the first time foreign investment in key state-run industries, including telecoms, in a bid to address rising debt and a shortage of foreign exchange.
+This week, as well as announcing the unilateral detente with Eritrea, Abiy lifted the latest state of emergency imposed to quell anti-government protests, and permitted for the first time foreign investment in key state-run industries, including its sole telecom company, in a bid to address rising debt and a shortage of foreign exchange.

 – ‘More than lines on a map’ –

-Since the war with Eritrea, Ethiopia has relied on Djibouti’s port for almost all of its imports and exports, and has imposed a costly militarisation of its northern frontier, which local leaders complain is hampering development.
+Since the war with Eritrea, Ethiopia has relied on Djibouti’s port most of its imports and exports, and has imposed a costly militarisation of its northern frontier, which local leaders complain is hampering development.

 Abiy’s “internal reforms will be incomplete while a frozen conflict [with Eritrea] remains in place,” Abdi said.

-But announcing compliance with the 2002 deal, and implementing it, are very different things, Connell said.
+But announcing compliance with 2000 peace deal and 2002 boundary ruling, and implementing them, are very different things, Connell said.

 Under the UN ruling, Ethiopian troops must pull out of the disputed area and neighbouring communities will find themselves marooned in either country.